 Practitioners spent the final two sessions of the workshop discussing hypothetical case studies in small groups, which enabled participants to discuss the good practices in greater detail and apply the different tools and techniques to the fact pattern.
-As a result of these discussion, practitioners developed an analysis of the two cases and recommendations for good practices for interventions, which were shared during the final plenary session.
+As a result of these discussions, practitioners developed an analysis of the two cases and recommendations for good practices for interventions, which were shared during the final plenary session.

 Practitioners reported that the workshop successfully enhanced their knowledge of the Rabat-Washington Good Practices and other related GCTF good practices, and – in turn – their capacity to implement and operationalise the good practices in their work.
 Several practitioners said they would be returning to their home countries to coordinate with relevant authorities to implement specific recommendations at the local and national levels.
 The IIJ Addressing Homegrown Terrorism Initiative will continue to promote implementation and operationalisation of the Rabat-Washington Good Practices through further thematic and regional workshops in 2020.